sequix/maze_generation/README.md

-# maze_generation
+# mazer
-Generate maze with several methods, and draw the maze.
+Generate a maze with several methods, and draw the maze.